Volumes

 .

-Being able to persist changes to Volumes without changing your application code is especially useful when training or fine-tuning models.
+Being able to persist changes to Volumes without changing your application code is especially useful when training or fine-tuning models using frameworks.

 Model serving